 But all this is very familiar.
 When something is put before enough people that seems enormously valuable, the chance of having it, the chance of losing it, can drive them quite mad.
 It has a similar effect in the moral world as pursuing gold in the economic world.
 It can create a kind of gold rush.
 People want to reach Nirvana ahead of their fellows.
 And are extremely disdainful of those who don’t want to reach it at all.

 Though this story is as old as the hills, its age doesn’t make what it reveals about human nature any less true.
 We have an innate need for justice and meaning.
 A need for purity and perfection.
 A need to transcend the limitations of self.
 A predilection for in-group conformity and out-group belligerence.
 We are predisposed to crusade for these things.
-But while the ancients had the humility to supress their ego, the wisdom to not put themselves at the centre of the drama and to be subordinate to something much greater, the gold hunters of today seek wealth in their own name, not His; they don’t do it for His glory, but their own.
+But while the ancients had the humility to supress their ego, the wisdom to not put themselves at the centre of the drama and to be subordinate to something much greater, the gold hunters of today seek wealth in their own name, not His; they don’t do it for His glory, they do it for their own.

 This is a huge difference and one I thought that was worth mentioning.